-Lack of passion – many of times our goals are inspired by our surroundings or simply for impressing people around us.
+Many times our goals are inspired by our surroundings or simply for impressing people around us.
 For example, you want to get into a good shape just because others around you are well-shaped or maybe you want to pursue engineering because other class mates of yours are aspiring to be engineers.
 In persuade of superiority and competition with others, you forgot that it’s not that you are passionate about.
 When we do, something that we are not passionate about, we tend to lose the flow.
 Just like river can’t run out of flow, if we try go against the flow, we lose interest and ultimately give up leaving ourselves in guilt of failing.
 So, while setting up the goals, make sure you are not leaving behind your own passion.

-Too many tasks in hand – in a book name 7 habits of highly effective people by Dr. Steven R. Covey, he talked about placing “First thing First”.
+In the book name 7 habits of highly effective people by Dr. Steven R. Covey, he talked about placing “First thing First”.
 When we start with lots of things together, we end up accomplishing none.
 This is simply because, our mind does not understand multitasking.
 So, when we give number of things to our mind, it cannot differentiate between, what is the most important goal to focus on?
 Prioritizing our goals and listing them up can help us in focusing on the right things first.
 When we focus on most important things first, path becomes clearer and easy to achieve.

-Lack of Planning – there is a famous line by Benjamin Franklin — ‘If you fail to plan, you are planning to fail!’
+There is a famous line by Benjamin Franklin — ‘If you fail to plan, you are planning to fail!’
 Planning for the goal to achieve desired goal is as important as choosing the goal itself.
 Effective planning acts as a GPS system which helps get us to reach from point A to B. Having a plan gives us direction and helps us in setting our priorities.
 Not having a plan often result in waste of time leading to failure to achieve our goals.

-Lack of Mindfulness – Mindfulness is becoming a commonly heard term for most of us.
+Mindfulness is becoming a commonly heard term for most of us.
 If you still haven’t heard about, let me give you a quick impression of it.
 Mindfulness simply refers to being in the present moment and focusing the task in hand.
-For example, if you are eating give all your attention to the process, instead of performing several other tasks at the same time, such as watching television, surfing the web or may be answering the emails or messages.
+For example, if you are eating give all your attention to the process, instead of performing several other tasks at the same time, such as watching television, surfing the web or maybe answering the emails or messages.
 Lack of Mindfulness is one of the primary reasons why most of the people fail to lose weight, despite of having a great diet and exercise plan.
 Because either they are planning the day ahead or thinking of some other things, so there is a discord between their physical and mental presence.
 While the body is working out mind is somewhere else.
 This holds true for all other goals of our lives.

 There is famous line that we often hear “When you want something, all the universe conspires in helping you to achieve it.”
 There is no such thing as over-night success; patience, discipline, consistency and a zeal so as to reach out to our goals and bring lasting changes.